MuWahLee/wireframe/README.md

 							<li>What the pros and cons are of <em>Personas</em></li>
 							<li>That the most important thing is the Personas, but <em>understanding the needs and wants of your users</em></li>
 							<li>How to write User Stories</li>
-							<li>That there are several different formats for User Stories and little agreement on <em>how</em> to do them, but near complete agreement that you need to do <em>something</em> to determine your website's geature set and make sure it addressed the needs of your users</li>
+							<li>That there are several different formats for User Stories and little agreement on <em>how</em> to do them, but near complete agreement that you need to do <em>something</em> to determine your website's feature set and make sure it addressed the needs of your users</li>
 						</ul>
 					</section>
 					<section id="lesson-faqs">